-The Eligible Loan Deductions Scheme (ELDS) is a joint DWP and Treasury initiative to support the expansion of affordable credit to people on low incomes.
+The Eligible Loan Deduction Scheme is a joint Department for Work and Pensions (DWP) and Treasury initiative to support the expansion of affordable credit to people on low incomes.
 It is part of the government strategy for reducing financial exclusion.

-Using the scheme, we aim to increase the supply of affordable credit for people on low income, including people on benefit.
-Under the scheme we can make deductions from benefit, in certain circumstances.
+Using the scheme, we aim to increase the supply of affordable credit for people on low incomes, including people on benefits.
+Under the scheme we can make deductions from benefits, in certain circumstances.
 This reduces the risk of people defaulting on loan payments which reduces the cost of lending to people on low incomes.

 The participating organisations are from the not-for-profit sector such as credit unions and community development finance institutions.
 Organisations taking part are referred to as ‘lenders’ and have demonstrated to DWP that they meet approved responsible lending criteria.